 Amazon Workers Already Faced Grueling Conditions

 Even before FedEx (NYSE:FDX) pulled all their domestic services from the company, Amazon workers already faced grueling working conditions.
-In a a profile on Business Insider, some workers described abuses such as lack of overtime pay, intimidating, missing wages, and more.
+In a profile on Business Insider, some workers described abuses such as lack of overtime pay, intimidating, missing wages, and more.
 In order to meet delivery timeframes, workers also reported feeling pressured to drive at dangerously high speeds, ignore stop signs, and even urinate in bottles on their trucks.

 Amazon’s Biggest Shipper is Now…Well, Amazon